JonathanVarild/BusTrackr/README.md

 2. Install the necessary dependencies using npm (`npm i`) or yarn
 3. Run `npm run local-dev` to run with local back end.

+## 😏 3rd party components
+RLayers is a third party component used in `src/presenters/MapPresenter.jsx` and `src/views/RMapView.jsx`

 ## 💯 Attributions
 ### OpenStreetMap